A Journey Through The Ivory Coast

-Welcome to Abidjan, the largest city and former capital of Côte d'Ivoire (Ivory Coast), is a French-speaking metropolis with a population of about 6 million.
+Welcome to Abidjan, the largest city and former capital of Côte d'Ivoire (Ivory Coast).
+This French-speaking metropolis has a population of about 6 million.
 It accounts for over 20% of the country's population and is Africa's sixth most populous city.
 Known as a cultural crossroads of West Africa, Abidjan is marked by substantial industrialisation and urbanisation.

 Today's five-hour tour, Akwaba Abidjan to Bingerville with Regent Seven Seas on the Splendor, focused on exploring two significant Ivorian cities: Abidjan and Bingerville, which was the capital of Côte d'Ivoire for 25 years in the early 1900s.

-As we drove through the city of Abidjan, we saw quite a mix of architecture.
+As we drove through Abidjan, we saw quite a mix of architecture.
 The city was transitioning to a modern-day city with the construction of F Tower, the highest tower in Africa.
-This office building has 72 floors and is symmetrical, like an African mask.
+This office building has 72 symmetrical floors, like an African mask.
 A city on the move!

 Given the heavily populated city and the primary mode of transport being vehicles, we were police-escorted throughout the day to ensure we arrived on time and returned to the ship without delay.
 We felt very privileged (not in a good way) to see all the locals queueing up in traffic to let the cruise passengers explore their country.